-- a) Continue work on developing cost projections and savings proposals to update the Financial Strategy for 2020/21 to 2022/23 and complete the draft 2020/21 Base Budget; - b) Prepare financial monitoring reports for quarter 2 and continue to work with budget holders to maintain effective control over expenditure and with Heads of Service to develop plans which address and mitigate against overspends; - c) Work to develop cost projections and the implementation of any additional saving measures to update the Medium Term Financial Strategy won't be until after the government grant settlement is announced in December 2019; - d) Continued financial support for the Change Programmes and delivery of savings measures.
+a) Continue work on developing cost projections and savings proposals to update the Financial Strategy for 2020/21 to 2022/23 and complete the 2020/21 Budget;

+b) Prepare financial monitoring reports for Quarter 3 and continue to work with budget holders to maintain effective control over expenditure and with Heads of Service to develop plans which address and mitigate against overspends; c) Work to develop cost projections and the implementation of any additional saving measures to update the Medium Term Financial Strategy won't be until after the government grant settlement is announced;

+d) Continued financial support for the Change Programmes and delivery of savings measures.
 Help shape and lead all strands of the programme, continue to revise savings profiles.
-Oversight of investment to support transformational change and the assessment of bids against the criteria used for the Capital Receipts Scheme; - e) Review of the Capital Strategy and the affordability of investment plans principally to reflect the ongoing review of the Learning Estate Strategy; - f) Continue to strengthen financial stewardship in a climate of reducing budgets and increasing service pressure; - g) Review and update financial directives and associated documentation.
+Oversight of investment to support transformational change and the assessment of bids against the criteria used for the Capital Receipts Scheme;

+e) Review of the Capital Strategy and the affordability of investment plans principally to reflect the ongoing review of the Learning Estate Strategy;

+f) Continue to strengthen financial stewardship in a climate of reducing budgets and increasing service pressure;

+g) Review and update financial directives and associated documentation;

+h) To ensure that the Capital plan and asset management board provides adequate scrutiny and oversight of capital projects to ensure projects are delivered as planned and so, minimise reported slippage in the capital plan.